 We used a hopper to spray a pre-mixed texture to our walls.

-It was a messy process, but the end result is amazing, and we'd definitely do it over again if we had to. *After two years, it's holding up very well ... we haven't seen any flaking or cracking.
+It was a messy process, but the end result is amazing, and we'd definitely do it over again if we had to. *After four years, it's holding up very well ... we haven't seen any flaking or cracking.

 (see detail of the texture in the picture of our ceiling below)